choishingwan/PRS-Tutorial/docs/target.md

     A greedy algorithm is used to remove closely related individuals in a way that optimises the size of the sample retained.
 However, the algorithm is dependent on the random seed used, which can generate different results.
 Therefore, to reproduce the same result, you will need to specify the same random seed.

-    PLINK's related sample removal does not account for the sample phenotype.
-To minimize the loss of cases, the following algorithm can be used instead:
+    PLINK's algorithm for removing related individuals does not account for the phenotype under study.
+    To minimize the removal of cases of a disease, the following algorithm can be used instead:
     [GreedyRelated](https://github.com/choishingwan/GreedyRelated).

 # Remove samples with extreme heterozygosity rate
-Very high or low heterozygosity rates in individuals could be due to DNA contaminated or to high levels of inbreeding.
+Very high or low heterozygosity rates in individuals could be due to DNA contamination or to high levels of inbreeding.
 Therefore, samples with extreme heterozygosity are typically removed prior to downstream analyses.
 Heterozygosity rates can be computed using `plink` after performing pruning.
 ```bash
 plink \
     --bfile EUR \